 The final two weeks before the trial is consumed with last-minute preparations and finalizing the trial notebook.
 The hard work of trial preparation is ending and now showcasing you and your team’s legal skills become more manageable.

 Certified transcripts are required for trials

 In most depositions, hearings, and trials, good transcriptionists will capture all verbal and non-verbal responses.
 The importance of accurate and complete legal transcripts remains a vital part of the trial preparation process.

 Court reporters are capable of producing certified legal transcriptions.
 However, court reporters and court reporting firms charge much higher rates to complete their legal transcriptions, and will more than likely take a long time (30 days) to return their work.

 Make sure you know if there is going to be a court reporter there for your hearings, because if not you will have to find a reputable legal transcription company to do your transcripts for you.

-At Transcription Outsourcing, we take pride in producing certified legal transcripts for hearings, depositions, court proceedings, or any other legal situation that’s been recorded.
+At Ditto Transcripts, we take pride in producing certified legal transcripts for hearings, depositions, court proceedings, or any other legal situation that’s been recorded.
 The standard turnaround time for legal and court transcription services is 3-5 business days when working with us.
-Our legal transcriptionists are U.S. citizens and undergo a thorough criminal background check during our hiring process.
+Our legal transcriptionists are U.S. citizens that use high-quality equipment and undergo a thorough criminal background check during our hiring process.

 How you prepare for a trial makes all the difference.
-That’s why the legal transcriptionists at Transcription Outsourcing will produce quality legal transcriptions quickly and at affordable rates.
+That’s why the legal transcriptionists at Ditto Transcripts will produce quality legal transcriptions quickly and at affordable rates.
 Give us a call at (720) 287-3710 or complete our “contact us” form in the upper right-hand corner of the page today.